Bouclier de Brennus: History

-Standing 1 m high, 75 cm wide, 2.5 cm thick and weighing around 20 kg, the trophy consists of a brass shield which includes the arms of USFSA as well as the moto "Ludus Pro Patria" (Latin for "Games for Motherland"), a plaque which would receive the names of the clubs winning the trophy and finally a wooden support made from ash.
+Standing 1 m high, 75 cm wide, 2.5 cm thick and weighing around 20 kg, the trophy consists of a brass shield which includes the arms of USFSA as well as the moto "Ludus Pro Patria" (Latin for "Games for Fatherland"), a plaque which would receive the names of the clubs winning the trophy and finally a wooden support made from ash.

 Because Charles Brennus was also the president of Parisian club SCUF it was decided that this club would be the legal custodian of the trophy.
 Up until today tradition dictates that during the award ceremony that immediately follows the final of the French league, the trophy should be given to the winning team by 2 young players of Parisian club Sporting Club Universitaire de France (SCUF).
 Although they are the legal custodian of the trophy, SCUF have never won it.
 The closest the club came was in 1911 and 1913 when it lost the final on both occasions.